The Golden Knights are in the Stanley Cup Finals; But They Still Do Not Have Their Trademark

 Since that time (December 2016), the Las Vegas Golden Knights have been appealing the decision, still pursuing their trademark rights.
 Recently, ESPN reported that the College of Saint Rose has not filed formal opposition to the Las Vegas Golden Knights’ trademark application.
 Despite public statements opposing the hockey team’s application for a trademark, the college has declined to follow through on its objections.
 The only other remaining oppositional party in the case is the United States Army, which has a parachute team named the ‘Golden Knights’.

 Las Vegas Golden Knights Can File Coexistence Paperwork

 Since the U.S. Army only has a parachute team, the likelihood of confusion between that team and the NHL team is rather small.
 In other words, the U.S. Army’s claim is not very strong.
 In addition, ESPN is reporting that Las Vegas and the U.S. Army are deep in talks on a settlement agreement.
 The agreement would allow both parties to hold coexisting trademarks.
 As the College of Saint Rose is not aggressively fighting the trademark registration, the Las Vegas NHL franchise will likely be able to file that coexistence application without much trouble.
 Whether Las Vegas can win the Stanley Cup remains to be seen, but it is looking like the team will get its trademark registration approved.

 Do You Need Help From a South Florida Trademark Attorney?

 We are here to protect your rights.
 At Pike & Lustig, LLP, our legal team has deep experience handling all types of trademark law cases.
 If you or your company is involved in a trademark dispute, please contact us today to get free legal guidance.
-We have offices in West Palm Beach and Miami, and our trademark lawyers serve communities all around southeastern Florida, including in Martin County, St. Lucie County.
+We have offices in West Palm Beach, Wellington and Miami, and our trademark lawyers serve communities all around southeastern Florida, including in Martin County, St. Lucie County.
 Palm Beach County, and Broward County.